-- a) A student is required to register for all the courses listed in the curriculum for the first semester. - b) The students shall decide on the courses to be registered during the ensuing semester immediately after their SEE examinations as per the advise of their Faculty Advisor. - c) They shall submit a print out of the completed CRF, duly attested by the faculty advisor to the Dean through the departmental office within the date notified by the University for registration.
+- a) A student is required to register for all the courses listed in the curriculum for the first semester. - b) The students shall decide on the courses to be registered during the ensuing semester immediately after their SEE examinations as per the advise of their Faculty Advisor.

-d) Every student from II semester onwards is required to register for a minimum of 16 credits and a maximum of 34 credits.
-However, Honors degree students can register for a minimum of 20 credits and a maximum of 38 credits.
+- c) They shall submit a print out of the completed CRF, duly attested by the faculty advisor to the Dean/Director through the departmental office within the date notified by the University for registration. - d) Every student from II semester onwards is required to register for a minimum of 16 credits and a maximum of 34 credits.
+However, Honors degree students can register for a minimum of 20 credits and a maximum of 38 credits or as per the requirement of any specific semester.